 Upon completion of these criteria, the Working Group enters the Incubation Phase.

 Once the Working Group is created, a notification will be sent to the Members with the initial list of Participants and an invitation to other Members to participate.
 At this time, the communication infrastructure for the Working Group will be established.

 The Incubation Phase provides an opportunity to further evolve the Working Group Charter, recruit additional Participants, and start building and executing on the Marketing Plan.

-If the Working Group engages in specification work, the Steering Committee must formally agree by super-majority (two-thirds) vote to adopt the EFSP.
-They may opt to engage the Specification Committee to parameterize or otherwise specialize the process to suit the specific needs of the Working Group.
+If the Working Group engages in specification work, the Steering Committee may opt to engage the Specification Committee to parameterize or otherwise specialize the process to suit the specific needs of the Working Group.

 Communication infrastructure established;